PostHog

 - my-posthog-posthog-zookeeper:2181

-If you are running PostHog in production with large event volume, we recommend use these settings
+If you are running PostHog in production with large event volume, we recommend using these settings:

 ingress: